kanekarsanket/kanekarsanket.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Economics at the Auburn University, Auburn AL.
-Currently, my main concentration is Applied Microeconomics  with research interests in Health Economics, Public Health and Public Policy.
+Candidate in Economics at the Auburn University.
+My primary research interests are in the areas of health economics, public health, and public policy.
+I am particularly interested in applying empirical econometric methods to answer questions about the efficacy of various policies and programs.

-I will be on the academic job market in Winter-2023 and I’ll be available for interviews at the AEA 2023.
+I will be on the academic job market this year, and I’ll be available for interviews at the AEA 2023.
 You can reach me at ssk0012@auburn.edu.